conan-io/docs/reference/commands/run.rst

 .. note::
     This command activates both the ``host`` and ``build`` contexts, so that both contexts binaries are made available at once.
-    In case that a packege exists in both contexts, the ``host`` context binaries take precedence.
+    In case that a package exists in both contexts, the ``host`` context binaries take precedence.